Advanced warning of BANK HOLIDAY closing dates: We are closed on Monday May 7th and Monday May 28th for the Bank Holidays.

 Ask your pharmacist what medicines should be in your cabinet to help get you and your family through the winter season.
 Many over-the-counter medicines (including paracetamol and ibuprofen) are available to relieve symptoms of common winter ailments, such as colds, sore throat, cough, sinusitis or painful middle ear infection (earache).
 So talk to your pharmacist for advice on getting the relief you need.
 To manage winter illness symptoms at home: • Rest • Drink plenty of fluids • Have at least one hot meal a day to keep your energy levels up • Use over-the-counter medications to help give relief.

-Make sure you get your prescription medicines before your pharmacy or GP practice closes for Christmas.
+Make sure you get your prescription medicines before your pharmacy or GP practice closes.
 You can also order your repeat prescriptions online.
 To sign up to GP online services ask at your practice or to find out more visit nhs.uk/GPonlineservices And, if you’ve been prescribed antibiotics or any other medication, make sure you take them as directed.

 Five things we recommend you do: 1 Make sure you get your flu jab.